openstack/magnum/doc/source/admin/troubleshooting-guide.rst

 Cluster internet access
 -----------------------
-The nodes for Kubernetes and Swarm are connected to a private Neutron network, so to provide access to the external internet, a router connects the private network to a public network.
+The nodes for Kubernetes are connected to a private Neutron network, so to provide access to the external internet, a router connects the private network to a public network.
 With devstack, the default public network is "public", but this can be replaced by the